getodk/docs/docs/form-styling.rst

 .. _big-image:

-Linking to big images for zooming and panning
+Bigger images for panning and zooming
-"""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""

 If your image is large or you would like to provide an alternative image with more detail, you can specify a filename in the ``big-image`` column.
-The image from the ``image`` column will be displayed inline with the question and tapping on it will show the image from the ``big-image`` column in a full-screen view.
+The image from the ``image`` column will be displayed inline with the question and tapping on it will show the image from the ``big-image`` column in a full-screen view that allows panning and zooming.

 .. rubric:: XLSForm example using ``big-image``

 .. csv-table:: survey
   :header: type, name, label, image, big-image

-  note, instructions, Go to the spot marked by an X, map-small.jpg, map-big.jpg
+  note, instructions, Go to the spot marked by an X. Tap the map to make it bigger., map-small.jpg, map-big.jpg

 Audio
 ~~~~~~~~